hwind/wewo.cash-client/README.md

 # Posts
 GET /posts
 This API is a high level aggregation across account/post/like.
 It tells who (name) post what(msg) at when(time), and how many people like it.
+The items are ordered by timestamp in desending.

 Request: